Mentors

 “Jay, you okay?”
 It was the man with the money and the large goitre knocking on the bathroom door, calling him to come out.

-“Here’s your tea, hope you like whiskey.”
+“Here’s the tea, hope you like whiskey.”

 “My name is Franklin.”